3 Series

 are

 zero!
-For a more subtle example, consider:
+For a more subtle example of its failure, consider

 a